 Though not the only determining factor, a dog’s size can greatly impact how many years they can live.
 For instance, Canine Journal states that dogs averaging 15 pounds like the Jack Russell Terrier generally live around 13 to 16 years old.

 So then why is the French Bulldog expected to last between 10 and 14 years?

 The physique of a French Bulldog is stout and heavy-boned.
 Such a combination may lead to a dog that'd prefer to lounge about the house.
 Without the necessary exercise, an obese Frenchie can have years taken off.

-One of the most common culprits to this sad reality is health.
+One of the most common culprits of this sad reality is health.
 As a breed, the Frenchie is more susceptible to potential health issues when compared to a number of other small dogs.